mEET THE

 Hannah and her husband Jim have lived in Shrewsbury for twenty-five years and have three children, Madison, Caitlin and Patrick.
 Madison attends Loyola University in Baltimore, Maryland, Caitlin attends Endicott College in Beverly, Massachusetts and Patrick attends Saint John’s High School in Shrewsbury, Massachusetts.

 State Representative Andy X. Vargas represents the 3rd Essex District (Haverhill) in the Massachusetts House of Representatives.
-He serves as the Vice-Chair of the Economic Development and Emerging Technologies Committee.
-He also serves as a member of the following committees: Ways & Means, Education, Public Health and Redistricting.
-He is a member of the Massachusetts Black & Latino Legislative Caucus.
+He serves as the House Chair of the Joint Committee on Community Development and Small Businesses.
+He also serves as the Chair of the MA Black & Latino Caucus.

 Rep. Vargas was previously elected to the Haverhill City Council, where he served as the city's first Latino elected official.
 He grew up in Haverhill and his family origins are from the Dominican Republic.
-He is a proud graduate of Haverhill High School and Boston University.
-Rep. Vargas is an alumnus of the Obama White House and previously worked for Entrepreneurship for All (EforAll).
+He is a proud graduate of Haverhill High and Boston University.
+Rep. Vargas is also an alumnus of the Obama White House and previously worked for Entrepreneurship for All (EforAll), helping entrepreneurs start their businesses.

-He resides in Haverhill with his wife Rikelma– an educator and unfortunately a Yankees fan.
-They are parents to their son Rubèn and an energetic puppy, Merengue.
+He resides in Haverhill with his wife Rikelma – an educator and unfortunately a Yankees fan.
+They are parents to two happy boys, Rubén and Henry.

 Mindy Domb (D-Amherst) has served as the State Representative from the 3rd Hampshire District, representing the communities of Amherst, Granby and Pelham, since 2018.
 Immediately prior to taking office, Mindy served as the Executive Director of the Amherst Survival Center.
 The Center is a one stop location for basic needs, providing food, free health care, and community for residents of Hampshire and Franklin Counties.
 Services include a food pantry, senior mobile pantry, community kitchen, job search assistance, food recovery, and more.
 There, she launched Project HungeRX to support assessments of food security in the medical setting and increase referrals to hunger relief programs.
 She also worked to amplify people’s lived experiences and share their challenges to elected officials through its Feed Democracy project.
 Previously, she served on Amherst Town Meeting for two terms and worked extensively in the HIV/AIDS epidemic as an educator, trainer, program planner, advocate, community organizer and congressional aide.